kwalter94/kwalter94.github.io/_posts/2022-12-14-Careful-With-Elasticsearch-Ingest-Pipelines.md

 named `foobar`, I can access it by just referring to `foobar` in an Ingest Pipeline.
 With this feature, I can do the same with metadata fields like `_id`.
-So, when the data was coming into the Ingest Pipeline the `_id` I had as part of the document, was getting overriden by the document key I had as part of the `index` request.
+So, when the data was coming into the Ingest Pipeline, the `_id` I had as part of the document, was getting overriden by the document key I had as part of the `index` request.
 In addition, modifying these metadata does affect the document's actual metadata.
 So if I change an `_index` field's value, that would effectively change the index the document is written to.
-Strangely, although I had access to the source document through the `_src` metadata field in the Ingest Pipeline, modifying the `_id` through the source document had a net effect that was exactly the same as modifying the global `_id` (this looks to me like a bug in the Ingest Pipeline - I should at the very least be able to access the raw source document through `_src`).
+Strangely, although I had access to the source document through the `_source` field in the Ingest Pipeline, modifying the `_id` through the source document had a net effect that was exactly the same as modifying the global `_id` (this looks to me like a bug in the Ingest Pipeline - I should at the very least be able to access the raw source document through `_source`).

 Moral of the story, I think that would be
 Read The Whole Fucking Manual (RTWFM).
 But even if I did, I am sure I still would have had trouble figuring out what was going on.
 I would have simply done something like
-`rename _src._id to something_else` which wouldn't have worked still.
+`rename _source._id to something_else` which still wouldn't have worked.
 There is no easy work around for this as far as I know.

-ASIDE: Writing this has made me realise that having a no-op Ingest Pipeline would have actually worked.
+ASIDE: Writing this has made me realise that having a no-op Ingest Pipeline would have worked.
+I am not sure if Elasticsearch allows this though.
 Think about it...